technomancy/bus-scheme/README.txt

 * changes to closure variables don't affect original scope
 * optimize tail call recursion
+* continuations (?!?)
 * parse cons cells
 * parse character literals
 * parse quote, unquote

-Failing tests for most of these are already included (commented out, mostly) in the relevant test files.
+Failing tests for some of these are already included (commented out, mostly) in the relevant test files.

 == Requirements